thufschmitt/tix-papers/context/set-theoretic-types.md

   operations on those records (adding or removing a field, merging records, etc..)

-- Because of the predicates on types, the type-system must have union types, as well as being able to efficiently handle a typecase operation.
+- As shown above, the presence of expressions such as `if isInt x then x else 1` requires the type-system to perform some occurrence typing.

+- Related to the occurrence typing, the type-system should also handle some form of union types, so that an expression such as `λx. if isInt x then x==1 else not x` may be typed (with a type such as `Int $\vee$ Bool -> Bool`).

 Several existing type-systems already try to satisfy those requirements.
 The most famous one is probably the type-system of Typed Racket (@FH08), which